Willow (TV series)

-Willow is an American fantasy adventure television series based on and serving as a sequel to the 1988 film of the same name.
+Willow is an American fantasy adventure television series based on and serving as a sequel to the 1988 film Willow.
 Warwick Davis, the original actor of Willow Ufgood in the 1988 film, reprised his role for the show.
 Val Kilmer was unable to reprise his role as Madmartigan, so his son Jack Kilmer voiced a cameo appearance of the character instead.
 Produced by Lucasfilm, the series was mostly filmed in Wales in April 2021, and premiered on the streaming service Disney+ on November 30, 2022.

 In March 2023, the series was officially cancelled after only one season, though Jonathan Kasdan stated that the series was on hiatus.
 Kasdan noted that Season 2 had already been written and expressed his hopes that it would be made.
 Reporters noted that the cancellation occurred as media companies, including Disney+, were seeking to reduce costs for streaming content in order to increase profitability.
 The series was officially removed from Disney+ on May 26, 2023, amidst a Disney+ and Hulu content-removal purge, as part of a broader cost-cutting initiative under Disney CEO Bob Iger.